windhamdavid/square-one/dev/deploy/README.md

 ## Copy and edit .env.sample file

-Make sure you fill out the proper paths to PHP/Composer binaries in the .env file to match the production server.

 ```
 cp .env.sample .env
 ```

+Edit your .env file and ensure your local paths to the PHP and composer binaries will match the version on the server you're deploying to.
+E.g. if you run `composer install` with PHP 7.2 and the server is running PHP 7.0, you'll get errors once deployed.

 ## Decrypting necessary files